yatesco/seafile-docs/deploy_pro/clustering_with_mariadb_ceph.md

 # Seafile Clustering with MariaDB and Ceph

-In this document we describe a detailed solution of deploying a high scalable Seafile cluster with MariaDB and Ceph.
+In this document we describe a detailed solution of deploying a highly scalable Seafile cluster with MariaDB and Ceph.
 The document is not a finished.
 We will improve it continuously as our knowledge grow with several ongoing projects.

 ## Backgrounds

 Seafile organizes files using libraries.
-Each library is a GIT repository like file system tree with each file and folder identified by a unique hash value.
+Each library is a git repository like file system tree with each file and folder identified by a unique hash value.
 These unique IDs are used in the synchronization algorithm and there is no need to store the synchronization state for each file in the database.
 Tranditional databases like MySQL are not scalable enough to handle tens of millions of records, while object storages like Ceph and Swift are highly scalable.
-So in theory, Seafile is capable to storing billions of files for synchronization, sharing and a variety of other purposes.
+So in theory, Seafile is capable of storing billions of files for synchronization, sharing and a variety of other purposes.

 While files are saved into object storage, other information like sharing links and permissions are stored in a database.
 MariaDB Galera can be used to provide a scalable and reliable database storage.

 ## Hardware and system requirements

-In the minimum, we use three machines to setup the cluster.
-Each machine should be of
+As a minimum, we use three machines to setup the cluster.
+Each machine should have at least

-* 4 cores with 8GB or more memory
+* 4 cores with 8GB memory
 * 2 SSDs to store the operating system and MariaDB Database on a Raid 1
-* 4 or more SATA disks to store Ceph data
+* 4 SATA disks to store the Ceph data

 We use Ubuntu 14.04 server as the operating system.
 In the following, we denote the three servers node1, node2 and node3.